Updated: Jan 20

 In order to resolve emotional and physiological elements of our trauma, we need to address these reactions on emotional and physiological levels.
 Trauma therapy does exactly this: it treats trauma as a holistic reaction that requires healing at all four levels (cognitive, emotional, physiological, and behavioural).

 Working through trauma can be challenging.
 The traumatic incident was highly distressing when it initially occurred, and facing the convoluted ball of trauma that it left can feel overwhelming and terrifying.
 However, trauma therapy can guide you at your own pace and support you in both making sense of what happened and organizing your thoughts around the experience, as well as permitting healthy processing of some of the stuck emotional and physical reactions.

 If you missed the last article on what trauma is and the difference between Big T and little t trauma, check it out here.
-To find out more about trauma therapy, book a consultation with Dr. Terrighena on (852) 2715 4577 or email@example.com.
+To find out more about how trauma psychotherapy can help you recover from past trauma, book a consultation with psychologist Dr. Esslin Terrighena, please contact (852) 2521 4668 or firstname.lastname@example.org.

 #mindbalancehk #mindnlife #therapy #psychotherapy #psychologist #psychotherapist #trauma #stress #wellbeing #mentalhealth #health #onlinetherapy #resilience #coping #dresslin #drterrighena #mindfulness #anxiety #depression #ptsd #traumatherapy #posttraumaticstress #acutestress #adjustmentdisorder #schematherapy #innerchild #healing #30secondsofpsychology #EMDRtherapy #EMDR